Vlad6422/VUT_IPK_Client/Readme.md

 ### **Connection Termination**

 The connection termination phase uses a four-way handshake, with each side of the connection terminating independently.
 When an endpoint wishes to stop its half of the connection, it transmits a FIN packet, which the other end acknowledges with an ACK.
 Therefore, a typical tear-down requires a pair of FIN and ACK segments from each TCP endpoint.
-After the side that sent the first FIN has responded with the final ACK, it waits for a timeout before finally closing the connection, during which time the local port is unavailable for new connections; this state lets the TCP client resend the final acknowledgment to the server in case the ACK is lost in transit.
+After the side that sent the first FIN has responded with the final ACK, it waits for a timeout before finally closing the connection, during which time the local port is unavailable for new connections, this state lets the TCP client resend the final acknowledgment to the server in case the ACK is lost in transit.
 The time duration is implementation-dependent, but some common values are 30 seconds, 1 minute, and 2 minutes.
 After the timeout, the client enters the CLOSED state and the local port becomes available for new connections.
-[RFC9293](https://datatracker.ietf.org/doc/html/rfc9293)
+[RFC9293](https://datatracker.ietf.org/doc/html/rfc9293), [Good Source](https://www.geeksforgeeks.org/tcp-connection-termination/)

 ### **Beneffits of TCP** [RFC9293](https://datatracker.ietf.org/doc/html/rfc9293)